 Weight: 74 tonnes

-While fin whales are usually recognized by curved dorsal fin and distinctive asymmetrical markings on the body, they are often misidentified as a blue whale or sei whale.
+While fin whales are usually recognized by curved dorsal fins and distinctive asymmetrical markings on the body, they are often misidentified as blue whales or sei whales.

 14. Sei whale